000xE/vIDsafe/README.md

 - 26/11/2020: 1 hour - Reviewed the background research and designs made for the projects.
 - 03/12/2020: 30 minutes - Presented refined background research and back-end designs.
 - 10/12/2020: 30 minutes - Discussed ethical approval and presented some progress with the projects.
+- 17/12/2020: 1 hour 30 minutes - Demonstrated some implementations and designs of the projects.

 ## 1-to-1 meetings